CrazyFlasher/domwires-as3/extensions/README.md

 * Your extension must have clean well-formatted code.
 * It must have unit tests.
 * It should be commented and contain AsDocs.
-* It should be fully compatible with framework dependencies.
 * It should contain README.md description.
 * It should contain build configuration.
 * It should be added to framework global build configuration.